 - A selection of teas and treats served on the charming veranda after the treatment

 Prices for traditional Al Hammam treatments start from 25 euros.
-The Sultana treatment that I had is priced at 68 euros, for a 75 minute treatment.
+The Sultana treatment is priced at 68 euros, for a 75-minute treatment.

 In addition to the traditional hammam treatments, Al Hammam Athens also boasts a menu of modern beauty treatments.
-An array of modern massages (Oil, hot stone, aromatherapy, etc) can be booked on site, as can manicures and pedicures.
+An array of modern massages (Oil, hot stone, aromatherapy, etc) can be booked on-site.
+Manicures and pedicures are also available.

 The Sultana Treatment at Al Hammam Athens